Interserve Learning & Employment (Services) Limited (ILE) is committed to protecting the privacy and security of your personal information.

 We need all the categories of information in the list above primarily to allow us to perform our contract with you [A] and to enable us to comply with legal obligations [B].
 In some cases we may use your personal information to pursue legitimate interests of our own or those of third parties [C], provided your interests and fundamental rights do not override those interests.
 The situations in which we will process your personal information are listed below.
 We have indicated by [LETTER] the purpose or purposes for which we are processing or will process your personal information, as well as indicating which categories of data are involved.

-- To plan, manage and deliver the Work Programme services to you [A]
+- To plan, manage and deliver the apprenticeship training services to you [C]

-- To enable ILE to comply with our legal obligations to the Department of Work and Pensions (DWP), [A]
+- To enable ILE to comply with our legal obligations to the Skills Funding Agency (SFA), which is an agency of the Department for Education [C]

 - Checking you are legally entitled to work in the UK.
 [B]